4 Great Industries in Orange County

 - Registered nurses—13.9-percent growth; $43.36 hourly

 2. Information Technology

 Information technology professionals are also in demand in Orange County.
-Consider this: IT salaries in this region rose more than 20 percent over a five-year period as employers focused on retaining workers in a competitive market.4 Another thing to keep in mind is that Orange County tech professionals increasingly work for organizations that aren't technology companies: More IT professionals are finding positions in financial services and healthcare organizations than in technology-specific firms.
+According to the Orange County Workforce Indicators Report, IT salaries in this region rose more than 20 percent over a five-year period as employers focused on retaining workers in a competitive market.
+Another thing to keep in mind is that Orange County tech professionals increasingly work for organizations that aren't technology companies: More IT professionals are finding positions in financial services and healthcare organizations than in technology-specific firms.
 That's because all kinds of employers in the region need technology professionals to do things like manage their data and keep their networks secure.